sailfishos/sailjail/README.md

 ### Handling privileged user data

-In Sailfish OS portion of user data is considered private and although it resides within user's home directory the files / directories are owned by "privileged" user / group and only select applications are granted access via executing them with effective group id set to "privileged."
-For sandboxed applications "private-data \<directory\>" Firejail directive / command line option is used to provide more fine grained access to privileged data.
+In Sailfish OS portion of user data is considered private and although it resides within user's home directory the files / directories are owned by _privileged_ user / group and only select applications are granted access via executing them with effective group id set to _privileged_.
+For sandboxed applications _private-data \<directory\>_ Firejail rule or command line option is used to provide more fine grained access to privileged data.

-Also noteworthy: sandboxed applications are executed with no-new-privs set.
-As this makes it impossible to have effective gid that differs from real gid, privileged applications are running with real group id set to "privileged".
+Also noteworthy: sandboxed applications are executed with _no-new-privs_ set.
+As this makes it impossible to have effective gid that differs from real gid, privileged applications are running with real group id set to _privileged_.

 ### General fixes that might be eligible for upstreaming

-- "mkdir \<path\>" and "mkfile \<path\>"  are available also as command line options (normally available only as profile file directives).
-- "protocol \<list\>" can be adjusted multiple times (original set-once logic made incremental configuration impossible).
-- Symlinks that go through /proc/self are retargeted during sandbox setup (was causing problems with e.g. /etc/mtab which is symlink to ../proc/self/mounts).
-- Bind mounted passwd/group files that are used during sandbox setup are unmounted before private-etc is taken in use (leaving such bind mounts active under synthetized /etc was causing problems in many phones  due to use of relatively old kernel versions).
+- Rule templating.
+Sailjail defines keywords used in Firejail profiles that Firejail substitutes automatically while parsing the rules.
+- Loading profiles only after parsing arguments instead of loading while parsing.

 ## Debugging sandboxed applications